WTWP Classical Talkity-Talk Radio

 WTWP Classical Talkity-Talk Radio was released in 1991 by Telarc Records.
 The album contains the "last hour of the broadcast from station WTWP in Hoople on May 5, 1991, the 184th anniversary of the death of P. D. Q. Bach."
 The station name WTWP means "Wall to Wall Pachelbel" in which some unusual instruments play his Canon in D.

-Towards the middle of the repeat of the Canon, Blondie suffers a nervous breakdown, being the result of an overdose of Pachebel.
+Towards the middle of the repeat of the Canon, Blondie suffers a nervous breakdown, being the result of an overdose of Pachelbel.